DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Block Mode Encryption**: using fixed-length sequences of input plaintext symbols as the unit of encryption
 - **Collision**: occurs when a hash function generates the same output for different inputs.
 Collision is a term related to hashing algorithms.
 If two pieces of plaintext hashes to the same value, there is a collision.
 This is the problem that the 📝birthday attack exploits.
 - **Cryptanalysis**: study of techniques for attempting to defeat cryptographic techniques and generally information security services
-- **Cryptography**: study of/application of methods to ssecure the meaning and content of messages, files etc by disguise, obscuration, or other transformations
+- **Cryptography**: study of/application of methods to ssecure the meaning and content of messages, files etc by disguise, obscuration, or other transformations.
+    - Cryptography is used in
+        - ⏰confidentiality in the form of encryption
+        - ⏰integrity in the form of hashing
+        - ⏰authentication in the form of asymmetric digital signatures and hashing.
 - **Cryptosystem**: complete set of hardware, software, communictions elements and procedures that allow parties to communicate, store or use info protected by cryptographic means; includes algroithm, key, and key management functions
 - **Cryptovariables(s)**: parameters associated with a particular cryptogrphic algorithm; e.g. block size, key length and number of iterations
 - **Decoding**: the reverse process from encoding, converting the encoded message back to plaintext format